dudeNumber4/database-migration/README.md

 ##### Viewing / Modifying scripts in the resource
 * To simply view the scripts in the resource, run `./MigrationDatabase/ExtractResourceScripts.ps1`.
 The scripts will reside in a database table.
 See notes in Errors section about properly viewing them.
+  * To see the most recent scripts, run `select top 2 * from ResourceScripts order by id desc`
+* To see the most recent scripts, run `select top 2 * from ResourceScripts order by id desc`
 * To modify the scripts in the resource for whatever reason:
   * Open visual studio developer command prompt.
   * `resgen ServiceProject/DatabaseMigrationScripts.resources ServiceProject/DatabaseMigrationScripts.resx`